-“I will miss you forever”: Heartbreaking tributes to bartenders killed at Q Club in Colorado Springs
+“I will miss you forever”: Heartbreaking tributes to bartenders killed at Club Q in Colorado Springs

 His mom, Sabrina Aston, told Associated Press, “We are in shock … I keep thinking it’s a mistake, they made a mistake, and that he is really alive.”

-She added that she and her husband would often see Daniel perform at Q Club.
+She added that she and her husband would often see Daniel perform at Club Q.

 “(Daniel’s shows) are great.
 Everybody needs to go see him.
 He lit up a room, always smiling, always happy and silly,” she said.